-- (i) When you become interested in the debentures of the associated corporation. - (ii) When you cease to be interested in such debentures.
+- (i) When you become interested in the debentures of the associated corporation. - (ii) When you cease to be interested in such debentures. - (iii) When you enter into a contract to sell any such debentures. - (iv) When an associated corporation grants you a right to subscribe for debentures of the associated corporation, or you exercise or assign such rights. - (v) When the nature of your interest in such debentures changes. - (vi) If you have an interest in debentures of an associated corporation of a listed corporation at a time when it becomes a listed corporation.

-- (iii) When you enter into a contract to sell any such debentures. - (iv) When an associated corporation grants you a right to subscribe for debentures of the associated corporation, or such rights are exercised or assigned. - (v) When the nature of your interest in such debentures changes. - (vi) If you have an interest in debentures of an associated corporation of a listed corporation at a time when it becomes a listed corporation. - (vii) If you have an interest in debentures of an associated corporation when you become a director or chief executive of that corporation. - (viii) If you have an interest in debentures of an associated corporation when it becomes an associated corporation.
+- (vii) On commencement of the SFO if you have an interest in debentures of the associated corporation that has not previously been disclosed. - (viii) If you have an interest in debentures of an associated corporation when you become a director or chief executive of that corporation. - (ix) If you have an interest in debentures of an associated corporation when it becomes an associated corporation.

-3.9.11 A notification of relevant events (vi) to (viii) is an "Initial Notification" so that the time allowed for filing a notice is 10 business days as opposed to 3 business days in the case of the other relevant events.
-However, in the case of an Initial Notification directors are required to specify the highest price and average price per unit of the debentures for interests in debentures acquired on-exchange within 4 months prior to the date of the relevant event and, in the case of interests acquired off-exchange, the average consideration per share and the nature of the consideration (using codes from the table of common types of consideration in the notes to the form).
-In the event that you are interested in convertible bonds you will have an interest in shares of the associated corporation (in addition to your interest in debentures) and must also file a notice on Form 3B in addition to Form 3D.
+3.9.11 A notification of relevant events (vi) to (ix) is an "Initial Notification" so that the time allowed for filing a notice is 10 business days as opposed to 3 business days in the case of the other relevant events.
+However, in the case of an Initial Notification directors are required to specify the highest price and average price per unit of the debentures for interests in debentures acquired on-exchange within 4 months prior to the date of the relevant event and, in the case of interests acquired off-exchange, the average consideration per share and the nature of the consideration (using codes from the table of common types of consideration in the Notes to the form).
+In the event that you are interested in convertible bonds you will have an interest in shares of the associated corporation (in addition to your interest in debentures) and must also file a notice on form 3B in addition to form 3D.